adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 | **will_renew**                     | Boolean       | Indicates whether the paid access level will be renewed.     |

 :::warning
 Note that this structure may grow over time — with new data being introduced by us or by the 3rd parties we work with.
-Make sure that your code that processes it is robust enough and relies on the specific fields, but not on the structure as a whole.
+Make sure that your code that processes it is robust enough and relies on specific fields rather than the entire structure.
 :::